Hampshire qualify with Lancs despite first loss

 But, despite 89 from Surrey-bound Dom Sibley, the Bears could only make 246, with Luke Hollman returning a List A best 4-34.

-Eskinazi is now on to 642 runs for the campaign - and needs just another five to beat the competition record of 646 set last season by Durham's Graham Clark for the beaten One-Day Cup finalists.
+Eskinazi is now on 642 runs for the campaign - and needs just another five to beat the competition record of 646 set last season by Durham's Graham Clark for the beaten One-Day Cup finalists.

+"It's a phenomenal run we've been on," said Middlesex all-rounder Hollman.
+"We've played some fantastic cricket.

+"Eski is batting phenomenally well at the moment and everyone else is chipping in.
+Robbo batted superbly.
+I'm pretty sure he's averaging above 70 as well."

 Gloucestershire kept their hopes just about alive as they beat Surrey by two wickets at The Oval.